arizon-dread/unpseudo-ssn/README.md

 * Expects the binary to be executed from the folder where the following files reside.
 * Expects `input.txt` to contain the cleartext data.
 The data to be hashed and compared to the hashed_data-lines.
-* Expects `hashed_data.txt` to contain lines of files with SHA256 hashes somewhere on the line
+* Expects `hashed_data.txt` to contain lines of data with SHA256 hashes somewhere on the line
 * Outputs `output.txt` with only the lines containing unhashable strings (lines where the input.txt content when hashed, can be matched with the sha256 hash on the line) essentially a match-filter (except in "dirty" mode, see below).
 * A `saltstring` is optional to the program as `$1` parameter.
 * Optional: `-d` for "dirty" mode (as it exposes sensitive data), will replace the hash on each matched line with the clear text matched string